Cleaning Guides

 As far as your health goes, limescale is not harmful.
 However, it can make your skin dry.
 If you live in an area with very hard water, consider using a moisturising soap.
 If you are not sure whether you have medium or hard water, check this hard water map by Bristan where you will find information on every major city in the UK.

 Instead of jumping to commercial products, you can first try some of the items you already have at home.
 They will be just as good but less hazardous to your children and pets.
-The only two ingredients you will need are:
+The only two ingredients you will need to tackle that stubborn limescale are:

 • Lemon juice